openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 ## SignSpecItem<sup>10+</sup>

 Enumerates the parameters for signing and signature verification.
-You can use [setSignSpec](#setsignspec10) and [setVerifySpec](#setverifyspec10) to set these parameters, and use [getSignSpec](#getsignspec10) and [getVerifySpec](#getverifyspec10) to obtain the parameters. <br>Currently, only the RSA is supported.
+You can use [setSignSpec](#setsignspec10) and [setVerifySpec](#setverifyspec10) to set these parameters, and use [getSignSpec](#getsignspec10) and [getVerifySpec](#getverifyspec10) to obtain the parameters.

+Currently, only the RSA algorithm is supported.
 For details, see [Encryption and Decryption Specifications](../../security/cryptoFramework-overview.md#encryption-and-decryption-specifications).

 **System capability**: SystemCapability.Security.CryptoFramework